TuBui/SBIR_regression/README.md

 This repo contains code for the C&G paper "[Sketching out the details: Sketch-based image retrieval using convolutional neural networks with multi-stage regression](https://doi.org/10.1016/j.cag.2017.12.006)"

 ## Dependencies
-You will need to compile [Caffe](https://github.com/BVLC/caffe) with customized L2 normalize layer.
+You will need to compile [Caffe v1.0](https://github.com/BVLC/caffe) with customized L2 normalize layer.
 Check [caffe_utils/README.md](caffe_utils/README.md) for instructions.

 Alternatively, you can use standard Caffe, just remove the normalize layer in model/*.prototxt, then normalise the output manually using e.g. numpy.